 These funds are typically "growth, value-oriented" funds which place a high emphasis on buying and holding the underlying securities for longer periods of time.
 The securities purchased also are characterized as low-dividend producing stocks, thereby reducing or eliminating the potential for ordinary income taxation.

-Lower Capital Gains Tax Incentivesffm_photo_l.jpg (8587 bytes)
+Lower Capital Gains Tax Incentives

 Capital gains and losses are classified as long-term or short-term, depending on how long you hold the asset before you sell it.